The University of Luxembourg is a multilingual, international research university.

 Language Skills: Fluent written and verbal communication skills in English are required.

-Application should be sent online, in English and should include:
+Application should be submitted online and include:

 |Employer||University of Luxembourg|